 A Fine Balance of Speed, Exploration and Learning

 The ATV tour with Maui Off Road Adventures was equal parts thrilling and educational.
-Our knowledgeable guides provided interesting insight into the rich history of the islands, with Molokai and Lanai within view from the hillside stops along our two hour ATV tour.
+Our knowledgeable guides provided interesting insight into the rich history of the islands, with Molokai and Lanai within view from the hillside stops along our two hour ATV excursion.

 Giving Back to the Aina in Pu’u Kukui Watershed Preserve